A More Sustainable Future with Continental

 Shaping the Technologies of Tomorrow with More Sustainable Materials

-Second, our Conti NXT V-ribbed belt for the aftermarket business is a true pioneering achievement from our materials experts.
+Furthermore, our Conti NXT V-ribbed belt for the aftermarket business is a true pioneering achievement from our materials experts.
 Compared with conventional V-ribbed belts, almost two-thirds of the Conti NXT is made from sustainable materials, including recycled PET bottles, organic fibers and recycled carbon black.

 New Tires Made from Recycled Carbon Black

-Tires, for example, are made of a variety of materials and must meet the highest safety standards.
-Turning old tires into new ones is therefore a challenge, unlike plastics, glass, paper and many metals.
 While components like steel, and even the tread, can already be separated mechanically, rubber compounds are trickier and need to be separated chemically too.
 Through pyrolysis, rubber compounds are broken down into some of their base materials – mainly oil, gas and carbon.
 Pyrolysis oil can be used to produce new raw materials, for example.
 To further improve tire recycling through pyrolysis, Continental is collaborating with Pyrum Innovations and other recyclers.
 Pyrum breaks down our used tires into their individual components in industrial ovens using a special pyrolysis process.
 This process extracts valuable raw materials from the used tires, which can then be recycled.
 Recycled carbon black is used in all forklift tires manufactured at the Continental tire plant in Korbach, Germany.
 The next step is to use it in car tires as well.

 Carbon black is not only an important raw material for tire production; it is also used in the manufacture of other industrial rubber products.
 Our ContiTech group sector, for example, uses this recycled raw material to manufacture sustainable belts and other products.
 The targeted use of carbon black in rubber compounds increases the stability, strength and durability of our products.
-In its recovered form, it also helps mitigate climate change, since we require fewer fossil fuels and are able to reduce carbon emissions.
-This will bring us another step closer to our ambition of a circular value chain by 2050 at the latest.

 Step by Step to a Circular Economy

 Mass-balanced products are based on a sophisticated system: they are no longer made solely with conventional materials.
 Their production also incorporates certified bio-based and recycled materials.
 Even though these two types of raw materials are mixed together, we document their proportions meticulously, so that we can trace them throughout the entire production chain.
-This allows us to precisely allocate the quantity of sustainable materials to the final product.
+This allows us to precisely allocate the quantity of these materials to the final product.
 With this approach, we can integrate alternative materials into production without completely overhauling existing processes.

 Better Every Year: What Others Are Saying About Continental